Post

 The US Senate has 100 members, 2 from each of the 50 states, regardless of the population of those states.
 Non-state territories like Puerto Rico and the District of Columbia have no senators.

-If we sort the states from largest to smallest and then graph them with (cumulative) number of senators on the horizontal axis and (cumulative) population on the vertical axis, we see how unevenly the population is distributed among senate "districts" (i.e., states) are distributed.
+If we sort the states from largest to smallest and then graph them with (cumulative) number of senators on the horizontal axis and (cumulative) population on the vertical axis, we see how unevenly the population is distributed among senate "districts" (i.e., states).

-The largest 9 states account for 50% of the country's population.
-Half of the Senate represents about 83% of the population, while the other half represents another 16%, and 1% has no representation in the Senate.
+The 9 largest states account for 50% of the country's population.
+Half of the Senate represents about 83% of the population, while the other half represents another 16%.
+1% has no representation whatsoever in the Senate.

 The House of Representatives is designed to be more equally representative, following the idea of "one person, one vote".
 If we sort the House's 435 districts by population and graph them in the same way, the result is much closer to a straight diagonal line.